emirhantavus/ecommerce-django-rest-api/users/tests/test_scenarios.md

 - Ensure an expired token deniess access. ---JWT token isn't used here
 - Test refreshing token. ---JWT token isn't used here

+### 5. Password Reset and Change
+- Ensure a user can request a password reset email.
+- Ensure a valid token allows password reset.
+- Test expired or incorrect token (fail).
+- Ensure users can change their password
+- Test password change with incorrect current password.
+- Login with new password correctly.

 ## To-Do List
 - [x] Test user registration